 So what are the pros and cons of patching with WSUS?

 Pros of WSUS

-Works with Windows Systems: Since WSUS is built by Microsoft, it will not have conflicts with Windows systems and when configured correctly can patch these systems semi-automatically.
-For those with Microsoft-only infrastructure, WSUS reduces the manual labor behind patching and tracks updates so SysAdmins can see what updates have been applied to each machine.
+Since WSUS is built by Microsoft, it works with Windows systems and can patch them when configured and maintained correctly.
+For those with Microsoft-only infrastructure, tracks updates so SysAdmins can see what updates have been applied to each machine.

 Cons of WSUS

-Difficult to setup and configure: The initial setup of WSUS can be time-consuming as there are many system requirements that have to be met before it is installed, and configuring the system to automatically check for and apply updates is tricky.
-WSUS sometimes fails to sync on certain machines, leaving SysAdmins to spend hours identifying the root cause of the problem and resolving it.
+The initial setup of WSUS can be time-consuming.
+There are multiple system requirements that have to be met before it is installed.
+And configuring the system to automatically check for and apply updates can be both time-consuming and complex.
+WSUS sometimes fails to sync on certain machines, leaving technicians to spend hours identifying the root cause of the problem and resolving it.

-Update Issues: There have been long-standing reports of WSUS failing to properly report on patch status for all workstations and servers.
-Updates may not be installed consistently across an infrastructure, and some machines will report being 100% up-to-date on patches when they are missing critical updates.
+There have been long-standing reports of WSUS failing to properly update on patch status for all workstations and servers.
+Updates may not be installed consistently across your infrastructure, and some machines will report being 100% up to date on patches when they are still missing critical updates.
 If SysAdmins are not vigilant in tracking patch status and failed updates, WSUS will leave you vulnerable when you think you’re patched.

 Affordable WSUS Alternatives

 Automated cloud-native patch management solutions like Automox can replace the complex management, reliability issues, and lack of modern features that WSUS provides.

 Our patch management solution installs in minutes and provides full system visibility to workstations and servers, configuration management, and software deployment.
 For more on this topic, check out the following: